DPBridge: Latent Diffusion Bridge for Dense Prediction: Related Works

-Diffusion bridge models have gained increasing attention in generative modeling in recent years~\cite{pavon2021data,liu2022let,zhou2023denoising,liu2023learning,de2021diffusion}.
+In recent years, diffusion bridge models have gained growing interest in generative modeling~\cite{pavon2021data,liu2022let,zhou2023denoising,liu2023learning,de2021diffusion}.
 They offer a novel perspective for translating between distributions and enable a more effective data-to-data generation paradigm.
-Recent works have explored different types of bridge processes and their applications. \cite{liu20232,li2023bbdm,yue2023image} develop Schrödinger bridge, Brownian bridge, and Ornstein-Uhlenbeck bridge frameworks, applying them to image restoration tasks such as inpainting, super-resolution. \cite{chung2024direct} proposes a modified inference procedure that enforces data consistency. \cite{chen2023schrodinger} introduces bridge models to text-to-speech systems, enhancing synthesis quality and sampling efficiency.
+Recent works have explored different types of bridge processes and their applications. \cite{liu20232,li2023bbdm,yue2023image} develop Schrödinger bridge, Brownian bridge, and Ornstein-Uhlenbeck bridge frameworks, applying them to image restoration tasks such as inpainting, super-resolution. \cite{chung2024direct} proposes a modified inference procedure that enforces data consistency. \cite{chen2023schrodinger} introduces bridge models to text-to-speech systems, enhancing synthesis quality.

 To the best of our knowledge, no prior work has explored the use of bridge models for dense prediction tasks to facilitate distribution transport between images and dense signal maps, despite their structural closeness.
-Our work aims to address this research gap.
+Our work aims to fill this research gap.
 Conceptually, DPBridge is most related to DDBM~\cite{zhou2023denoising}, but the two differ in several key aspects: DDBM is trained from scratch using a score matching objective, whereas DPBridge is finetuned from large pretrained diffusion backbones using a maximum likelihood objective.
-In addition, we introduce training strategies tailored for efficient finetuning, enabling better use of visual priors and significantly improving performance on dense prediction settings.
+In addition, we introduce strategies for efficient finetuning, enabling better use of visual priors and significantly improving performance on dense prediction settings.